 Mother Nature also provided the cotton, linen, and wool in outgrown or worn-out clothing; Christmas stockings are easy and fun to make with such fabrics.
 Just cut out a pattern, sew the edges right sides together (except for the top of course), turn inside out, and decorate.
 Don't forget to add a loop for hanging your unique eco-friendly Christmas stocking!
 Likewise, used natural-fiber fabrics can be recyled to make placemats for Kwanzaa, or a festive table runner upon which Hanukkah items can be arranged.

 Lights.
 Outdoor holiday lighting adds cheer to those frigid, bleak winter evenings when darkness descends by late afternoon.
 Buying energy-efficient light-emitting diode (LED) lights to replace those inefficient incandescent ones is a sound investment.
 LED holiday lights stay cool to the touch, use less energy, and come in a wide array of colors and designs.
-(Come to the Garden’s Wonderland Express exhibition to see 750,000 of them!)
-A helpful suggestion for recycling your old holiday lights may be found here.

 On a much smaller scale, if you want to lessen your carbon footprint by not burning paraffin candles during the Festival of Lights, you can find a variety of electric menorahs that use LED lights these days.
 The same lights may fit into the new electric kinaras available for Kwanzaa.